 These lightweight, inexpensive strollers are a snap to maneuver, fold, and zip around in.
 They consist of a pouch-like seat slung across a light metal frame, but often lack basic extras like a canopy or basket.
 They’re handy for jaunts and vacations, but generally offer limited durability and support, making these good secondary strollers once baby can sit up on his own.

 These car seat/stroller combos feature an infant car seat that locks securely onto a standard stroller.
 The advantage: instead of moving baby back and forth between her infant car seat and stroller—which can make infants understandably cranky—you transfer her, car seat and all, to the stroller frame.
 Later, you'll use the stroller alone.
 (Travel systems are sold as sets and as individual pieces.)
+Many strollers also offer car seat adapter kits as well.

 Relatively new to the stroller market, upscale modular strollers offer parents the ultimate in versatility, via interchangeable seats (bassinets, single seats, second seats, etc.) that snap into a single stroller chassis.
 Often, the seats can face either forward or backward, giving parents even more options.
 Generally, the pieces are purchased individually, so you buy what you need or as you go.

-A must if you have two young children, twin strollers come in two styles: tandem strollers (which feature one seat behind the other, so they're longer) and side-by-side strollers (which feature two adjacent seats, so they're wider).
+A must if you have two young children, twin strollers come in two styles: tandem strollers (which feature one seat behind the other, so they’re longer) and side-by-side strollers (which feature two adjacent seats, so they’re wider).
 No matter which type you choose, look for individually adjustable seats and canopies for each baby.
-Ditto for triple strollers and quad strollers.
+Ditto for triple and quad strollers.
 Rule of thumb: when shopping side-by-side strollers, make sure they fit through standard 30" doorways.

 And that’s not all.
 There are car seat carrier stroller frames, all-terrain strollers, and other options, too.
 You may find that a single stroller won’t meet all your needs.
 Many families opt for a primary, everyday stroller and a secondary stroller for special activities, such as travel or jogging.